 NVI Director's book on Nonviolent Tactics

 We celebrate a moment that we have been working towards for years - actually decades.
 Nonviolence International's longtime director, Michael Beer, has released his first book and it's an important one.
 Michael has updated Gene Sharp's seminal text training the world in the value of nonviolent tactics.
-We are pleased that our friends at ICNC, who published this book, have now translated it into both Spanish, Turkish, and Farsi.
+We are pleased that our friends at ICNC, who published this book, have now translated it into both Spanish, Turkish, Arabic Farsi and Russian.
 Get your copy and sign up to help below.

 Get Your Free PDF Here